-The expression Yare Yare Daze [やれやれだぜ] is an expression that can show both relief and annoyance, but without showing enthusiasm.
+The expression Yare Yare Daze [やれやれだぜ] can show both relief and annoyance, but without enthusiasm.
 Something like, all right!
 Ugh!
 Give me a break!

-Throughout this article, we will study each part of this expression deeply and it as a whole.
-You will definitely know the meaning of the expression Yare Yare Daze.
+Throughout this article, we will break down each part of the expression and then look at it as a whole.
+By the end, you will know what Yare Yare Daze really means.

 The origin of Yare Yare Daze

-Many people use this expression in the wrong context, as it is an original Japanese expression and very difficult to explain.
-Throughout this article, I hope you understand its real meaning.
+Many people use this expression in the wrong context, since it is a Japanese expression that is genuinely hard to explain.
+Throughout this article, I hope you walk away with its real meaning.

-The term “Yare Yare Daze” became the catchphrase associated with Jotaro Kujo from Jojo’s Bizarre Adventure.
-The catchphrase first appeared on TV on April 11, 2014, in the second episode.
+The term "Yare Yare Daze" became the catchphrase associated with Jotaro Kujo from JoJo's Bizarre Adventure.
+The line first aired on Japanese TV on April 11, 2014, in the second episode of the series.

 What does Yare mean?

-Before we talk about Yare Yare Daze, we have to study each word that makes up the expression, let’s first talk about Yare which can be translated as different sound expressions oh! ah! oh!
+Before we look at Yare Yare Daze as a whole, it helps to study each word that makes it up.
+Let's start with Yare, which can be translated with several different interjections: oh! ah! oh!

-Yare is an imperative form of the colloquial verb yaru [やる] which means “to do” or, in some cases, “to f*ck”.
-The dictionary may translate it as “Oh no!
-My god!“.
+Yare is the imperative form of the colloquial verb yaru [やる], which means "to do" or, in rougher contexts, "to f*ck".
+A dictionary might translate it as "Oh no!
+My God!"

 Expressions composed of Yare